-When most clients ask for transcreation, what they really need is high-quality translation.
+When most clients ask for transcreation, what they need is high-quality translation.

-You should expect translated content to be idiomatic, fluid, and nuanced—to sound natural in the target locale.
-That’s what good translation looks and feels like.
-Within the context of a content localization management system, high-quality translation is the result of high-quality support technology.
-Style guides, terminology management procedures, and brand resources all contribute to making translation sound fully local and generate more leads.
+You should expect the translated content to be idiomatic, fluid, and nuanced—to sound natural in the target locale.
+That’s how good translation looks and feels.
+Within the context of a content localization management system, high-quality translation results from high-quality support technology.
+Style guides, terminology management procedures, and brand resources contribute to translation sounding entirely local and will generate more leads.

-Transcreation, on the other hand, is something entirely different—and you shouldn’t have to pay a premium for transcreation when excellent localization will do.
-Below, we’re answering frequently asked questions about transcreation so you can invest wisely in services that will drive a higher ROI for your global marketing campaign.
+On the other hand, transcreation is something entirely different—and you shouldn’t have to pay a premium for transcreation when excellent localization will do.
+Below, we’re answering frequently asked questions about transcreation, including what is transcreation, so you can invest wisely in services that will drive a higher ROI for your global marketing campaign.

-Transcreation takes significant artistic liberties with your content—sometimes deviating from it entirely—in an effort to increase potential conversions.
 Though the word “transcreation” sounds similar to many other terms in the localization glossary, this distinction sets it apart from most LSPs’ primary services.
-Unfortunately, transcreation is also one of the most expensive ways to prep your content for an international audience.
+Transcreation takes significant artistic liberties with your content, sometimes deviating from it entirely to increase potential conversions.
+Unfortunately, transcreation is one of the most expensive ways to prep your content for an international audience.

 How Is Transcreation Different from Translation?

 Transcreation also differs from translation in total cost, as well as in the way services are billed.
-Like copywriting, transcreation providers often charge by the hour or by the project—not by the word.
-Regardless of pricing structure, the cost for transcreation is often much higher than translation.
+Like copywriting, transcreation providers often charge by the hour or the project—not by the word.
+Regardless of the pricing structure, the cost for transcreation is usually much higher than translation.
 Translators typically charge a stable per-word rate.
-In contrast, transcreation providers often cite the creative, artistic, and involved nature of their work to justify charging a steep premium for their services.
+In contrast, transcreation providers often cite their work’s creative, artistic, and involved nature to justify charging a steep premium for their services.

 When Is Transcreation Necessary?

-In fact, in some cases transcreation and translation are both unnecessary.
+In fact, in some cases, transcreation and translation are both unnecessary.
 Smart localizers know that certain content types, locales, and target languages wouldn’t be worth the spend either way.
-In those cases, locally sourced content could be much more effective.
-Or, alternatively, the source material would have just as much impact in English.
+In those cases, locally-sourced content could be much more effective.
+Alternatively, the source material would have just as much impact in English.

-→ For instance, check out Nike’s compelling commercial for the Chinese market.
-Their iconic slogan “Just Do It” doesn’t translate well in Mandarin, so the local marketing team wrote an entire Mandarin script featuring the “do it” verb and filmed a commercial with a huge cast of locals.
-The end result is an inspiring ride, ending with the “Just Do It” tagline in English as the mic-drop finale.
+Example: Check out Nike’s compelling commercial for the Chinese market.
+Their iconic slogan “Just Do It” doesn’t translate well in Mandarin, so the local marketing team wrote an entire Mandarin script featuring the “do it” verb and filmed a commercial with a massive cast of locals.
+The result is an inspiring ride, ending with the “Just Do It” tagline in English as the mic-drop finale.

-We recommend investing in transcreation as a last resort: for very specific crucial pieces of content where excellent translation just isn’t having the right impact.
+We recommend investing in transcreation as a last resort: for particular, crucial content where the excellent translation doesn’t have the right impact.
 But don’t pay to transcreate 5,000 strings off-hand just because you’re experiencing poor translation results.

 How Can I Maximize My Global Content ROI?

-The short answer: Evaluate everything, localize most of it, and transcreate a small percentage of what can’t be translated effectively.
+The short answer is to evaluate everything, localize most of it, and transcreate a small percentage of what can’t be translated effectively.

 A comprehensive localization platform makes marketing localization a much more efficient and cost-effective venture.
 Automation technologies work together to eliminate redundancies and save resources, with AI stepping in to fill most of the paper-pushing duties of a project manager.
 Built-in tools for terminology management, in-country review, and multimedia QA streamline the localization process and lead to higher-quality results.
 If you’re looking for a way to make localization more profitable, this is it.

-A great localization system (backed by top-notch translators) provides basically everything you need to reach a global audience with content that converts.
-Most companies won’t have a need for specialized transcreation services—but if you do, use them to supplement an already-awesome localization engine.
+A great localization system (backed by top-notch translators) provides everything you need to reach a global audience with content that converts.
+Most companies won’t need specialized transcreation services—but if you’ve learned what transcreation is and feel you do, use them to supplement an already-awesome localization engine.

 Bureau Works is an industry-leading localization platform that combines the power of automation with the craft of human innovation.
-We designed our software and back-end services to create such high-quality results—services like transcreation are hardly necessary.
-Contact our team to learn more about how BWX is changing the game for our partners all over the world.
+We designed our software and back-end services to create high-quality results, so services like transcreation are hardly necessary.
+Contact our team to learn more about how BWX is changing the game for our partners worldwide.